 This is the blog of a prune picker.
 (Native born Californian) Retired oilfield.
 I am an old man.
-(90) I blog a lot about my body and getting old.
+(91) I blog a lot about my body and getting old.
 As I approach death life gets more interesting.
 More interesting is not good.
 I still drive.
-I attend sports, bluegrass, and civic events.
+I attend sports, music, and civic events.
+I am writing my memoirs.
 I attend swim class three times a week.
 Some of my blogs might be interesting.
 A lot of my blogs are silly and trivial.
 None are very long.

 Monday, November 29, 2010